dgomezde83/easy-xVerifySC/README.md

 # easy-xVerifySC
 **Seamlessly deploy and verify a smart contract on the MultiversX devnet or mainnet.**

+## What is it?
+**easy-xVerifySC** is a Python-based tool designed to streamline the process of compiling a smart contract from its source code in a reproducible manner, deploying it onto the blockchain, and executing the verification process within the MultiversX explorer.
+This script simplifies each step, ensuring a seamless and efficient workflow.

+## Why use it?
+Ensuring the integrity of smart contracts on the blockchain is best achieved by compiling the contract in a reproducible manner and then uploading it.
+This process validates that the code executed on the blockchain corresponds precisely to the source code being verified.

 ## How to Use?

 ### Step 1: Install Docker